marifyo/fggcosha/_posts/2015-04-04-mission-vision-goals.md

 ## Goals and Objectives

 1. Maintaining a comprehensive database of alumnae community in North America, to enhance collective engagement and contributions to our alma mater.
-2. Supporting the institution, which guided us through our formative years, by enhancing the educational (human capital) and infrastructural development (living environment), of the institution.
+2. Supporting the institution that guided us through our formative years, by enhancing the educational (human capital) and infrastructural development (living environment), of the institution.
 3. Providing avenues for social and professional mentoring & networking for the alumnae community.
 4. Implementing fundraising and social events/activities like the bi-annual conventions to support our alma mater.
 5. Undertaking projects that directly enhance the quality of life, teaching and learning environments of the students and members of staff.